tahonermann/std-text-wg/MeetingNotes.md

 - Attendees:
   - Tom Honermann
   - Peter Bindels
-  - JeanHyde Meneide
+  - JeanHeyd Meneide
   - Corentin Jabot
   - Mark Zeren
-  - R. Martinho Fernandez
+  - R. Martinho Fernandes
 - First up was a round of introductions in honor of our new attendees.
-- JeanHyde presented his prior work on `text_view` and `text` types.
+- JeanHeyd presented his prior work on `text_view` and `text` types.
   - [Slides](presentations/a%20rudimentary%20unicode%20abstraction%20-%20ThePhD%20-%202018.03.07.pptx)
-  - Tom loved that JeanHyde's presentation could almost be used as-is for his own `text_view` implementation!
+  - Tom loved that JeanHeyd's presentation could almost be used as-is for his own `text_view` implementation!
   - Notable similarities to Tom's `text_view`:
     - Naming.
     - Both are based on range concepts.
     - Both use low level encode/decode interfaces wrapped by iterator classes.
-    - JeanHyde's `text` closely matches what Tom has planned to provide for approximately forever, but still doesn't.
+    - JeanHeyd's `text` closely matches what Tom has planned to provide for approximately forever, but still doesn't.
     - Default encodings are deduced based on code unit type (`char`, `char16_t`, etc...)